 Qualification requirements vary, and tend to be more specific for specialised technical roles in areas such as engineering and logistics.
 A 2.1 degree in any subject is the standard requirement for many, but not all, graduate schemes and programmes offered by the most popular graduate employers in this area.

-- Mars looks for candidates with a 2.1 or above.
-For some programmes you'll need a degree in a relevant subject: for example, for the engineering development programme you'll need a 2.1 in electrical, mechanical, manufacturing or chemical engineering.
+- Mars typically looks for candidates with a 2.1 or above in a bachelors degree.
+For the engineering pathway of the functional leadership experience, however, you'll need a masters degree in electrical, mechanical or chemical engineering.

 Like many other graduate employers, FMCG companies want to take on team players who have the potential to lead, and who are capable of innovation, adaptation and negotiation.
 They also tend to look for graduate recruits who have strong communication and problem solving skills, who are flexible and adaptable, and who have good commercial awareness.

-For example, Kerry Group looks for flexible, mobile team players who are creative, forward-thinking, and driven.
-Language skills, a global outlook and a willingness to relocate could all help you get a place on a consumer goods graduate scheme, as FMCG companies seek to increase their presence in developing markets.
+Language skills, a global outlook and a willingness to relocate (when this is possible once again) could all help you get a place on a consumer goods graduate scheme, as FMCG companies seek to increase their presence in developing markets.